 There are two potential caveats which could affect these estimation results.
-First, expectations about the debt level in 20 years are likely to be correlated with expectations about whether the government will already consolidate in the short-run.
-I account for this by including these expectations as an additional right-hand side variable (results not shown) and, alternatively, I restrict the sample to only those who expect the government to consolidate already in the short-run (col. 3 of Table 6).
-In neither case do the results change qualitatively.
-Second, the finding could be also caused by omitted variables which affect both policy credibility and the desired speed of consolidation.
+First, expectations about the debt level in 20 years are likely to be correlated with the strength of consolidation respondents expect the government to pursue.
+I account for this by including these expectations as an additional right-hand side variable (results not shown) and, alternatively, I restrict the sample to only those who expect the government to consolidate already in the short-run (column 3 of Table 6).
+In neither case do results change qualitatively.
+Second, the finding could be caused by omitted variables which affect both policy credibility and the desired speed of consolidation.
 A natural candidate would be the attitude towards politicians or political institutions - a negative attitude could translate into lower credibility and lower CONSPEED.
-To account for this argument, I have added measures of trust in government (col. 4 of Table 6) and trust in political parties (not shown) as explanatory variable.
-Their inclusion does barely affect the other variables.
+To account for this argument, I have added trust in government (column 4 of Table 6) and trust in political parties (not shown) as explanatory variable.
+Again, their inclusion does barely affect the other variables.